timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

-When an RRDP repository server is hosted behind a congested network link or otherwise overloaded (i.e. demand somehow exceeds available capacity), this can cause a downward spiral in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
+When an RRDP repository server is hosted behind a congested network link or otherwise overloaded (i.e. demand somehow exceeds available capacity), this can cause a cascading failure in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
 For example, when an RP attempts to fetch one or more delta files, and one fails, it will typically try to fetch the snapshot (which is a larger object than the failed delta).
 If this